 1 bell pepper, sliced

 1 small stalk of broccoli, in bite-sized pieces, about 3.5oz or 100g

 1 small stalk of cauliflower, in bite-sized pieces, about 3.5oz or 100g

-10 sliced lotus root pieces (if you can find them)
+10 sliced lotus root pieces (if you can find them, highly recommended)

 14oz or 400g of your favorite meat, we recommend pork or beef, thick sliced. (remove if vegetarian, and double up on veggies or substitute with firm tofu)

 1/3 cup or 80ml vegetable oil (we always use canola oil, but peanut oil also works very well.
 Not olive oil or sesame oil as these burn quickly.)

-Half packet of hot pot soup base sauce（火锅底料) * (adjust to your spice level)
+1 half to the whole packet of hot pot soup base sauce（火锅底料) * (adjust to your spice level)

 3 thin slices ginger, about 1cm knob

 1/2 cup dried red chili peppers * (keep them whole to avoid the dish being too hot, adjust to your spice level.
 Whole chilis add color, flavor, and fragrance to the dish)